cjinhuo/mono-sdk-boilerplate/README.md

 # overview
 based on Pnpm + workspace,example for monorepo and the dependence graph as follows:

 ![dependence-draw](./docs/dependence-draw.png)

 ## install
-requires at least Node 16.18.0 and Pnpm 7 to run
+requires at least Node 16.18.0 and Pnpm 7 to run:

 `pnpm i`

 ## build
-build all of sub projects in parallel
+build all of sub projects in parallel.

 `pnpm build`

 ## run web
+run app/react-18 in dev:

 `pnpm run web:dev`

 ## graph
 run `nx graph`,you'll see graph like as follows:

 ![dependence-draw](./docs/dependence-graph.jpg)